Luis Alberto Spinetta: 1980s and beyond

-Charly García and Spinetta in 1984.

-Spinetta Jade would prove to be a successful and innovative band; Spinetta was joined by some of the most acclaimed Argentine musicians to help him build the new sound he was building since Invisible.
-The product: a blend of jazz and rock that was unseen in Argentina drawing away from the symphonic rock that dominated the middle 70s, and escaping the boom of new wave, punk, reggae, glam pop etc that reached both the world and Argentina in the 1980s.
+Spinetta Jade would later become highly successful; through this band, Spinetta expanded the sound he was building since Invisible, a blend of jazz and rock.
+Withdrawing from the symphonic rock that dominated the middle 70s, and escaping the boom of new wave, punk, reggae, glam pop that reached both the world and Argentina in the 1980s.
 These four albums, Alma de Diamante (1980), Los Niños que Escriben en el Cielo (1981), Bajo Belgrano (1983) and Madre en Años Luz (1984), represent a defined style as well as the footprints of Spinetta's evolution.
 Spinetta and Charly García (with their respective bands at the moment, Jade and Serú Giran) joined efforts and gave what was considered amongst the most important shows in the history of Argentine rock.
 After dissolving Spinetta Jade in 1984, Spinetta worked on an album with Charly, but eventually they abandoned their efforts.
 Only two songs remain of the ill-fated effort, "Rezo por Vos" and "Total Interferencia".

 By 1982, Spinetta had restarted his solo projects.
 Kamikaze (1982) puts together a number of previously unreleased songs (one gem is an early song he composed in 1965 called "Barro Tal Vez").
 In Mondo Di Cromo (1983) Spinetta's new production, from 1986 to 1993, would include four solo albums (Privé, 1986), Téster de Violencia (1988), Don Lucero (1989), Pelusón of Milk (1991), a joint album with Fito Páez, another Argentine great (La La La, 1986), and the soundtrack of the movie Fuego Gris (named after the film, 1993).

 After a long hiatus, largely due to Spinetta's conflicts with recording companies, he finally opened a new period in his music with his new band: Spinetta y los Socios del Desierto.
 Over three years (1997-1999) the band released four albums.
 Two studio albums, the double Socios del Desierto (1997) and Los Ojos (1999) would bring a new sound.
 The band made an MTV Unplugged live album, Estrelicia (1998), which, because of its soft acoustics, contrasts with their live album, San Cristóforo (1998).
 As Spinetta said at the beginning of the first concert, "Fans de lo acústico, abstenerse" ("Fans of acoustic music, refrain").
 In 1998, he selected the featured songs and artwork of a greatest hits album called Elija y Gane, which was released the same year.